 When Boris Johnson announced the new military spending in November, he emphasised his intention for Britain to take a leading role in developing new military technologies.
 He drew on science fiction imagery as he described British soldiers of the future being able to order “a swarm attack by drones” or “paralysing the enemy with cyber weapons”, while “our warships and combat vehicles will carry ‘directed energy weapons’, destroying targets with inexhaustible lasers”.
 This approach was strongly criticised by peace campaigners.
 For example, Kate Hudson of the Campaign for Nuclear Disarmament said, “by… boosting spending on military posturing and weapons systems, he will help increase global tensions and escalate the risk of a new arms race”.

-At its heart, the Integrated Review promotes the post-Brexit concept of a ‘Global Britain’ – but this includes the UK asserting itself as Western Europe’s most heavily-armed nation, while championing NATO and the country’s role within it.
+The over-arching narrative of the Integrated Review is the promotion of a post-Brexit concept of ‘Global Britain’ – but central to this is the UK asserting itself as Western Europe’s most heavily-armed nation, while championing NATO and the country’s role within it.
 Deploying more forces to other parts of the world – whether it is the oil-rich Middle East, the Polish-Russian border, or the off the coast of China – is a seen as central to the concept.

-Meanwhile – not mentioned in the Integrated Review – is the fact that the UK continues to be one of the world’s leading arms trading nations, with the government approving export licenses for £5.1bn of military goods in 2019.
-As SGR and our collaborators have discussed before, this includes supplying Saudi Arabia with weapons which have been strongly implicated in war crimes in Yemen.
+Meanwhile – not mentioned in the main Integrated Review paper, but covered in the accompanying Defence paper – is the fact that the UK continues to be one of the world’s leading arms exporting nations.
+Official data – collated by Campaign Against Arms Trade – shows that the government approved export licenses for £5.1bn of military goods in 2019.
+As SGR and our collaborators have discussed before, this includes supplying Saudi Arabia with weapons which have been be used to carry out war crimes in Yemen.
 Despite legal action to try to prevent such exports, the British government and arms corporations continue to dodge efforts to hold them to account.

 Side-lining a broader approach to security: poverty and the climate crisis